Operation: Endgame: Production

 Filming took place in Los Angeles.

 The original screenplay, The Rogues Gallery, was written by Brian Watanabe.
 The script tied for "Best Comedy" at the Screenwriting Expo 3 Screenwriting Contest and 2nd place at the 1st Screenplay Shootout.
 It was also a 2004 Scriptapalooza finalist.

+Reception

+On review aggregator website Rotten Tomatoes, the film holds a score of 40% based on five reviews, with an average rating of 5/10.